 Natural numbers, integers, rational numbers, and real numbers, the theory of mathematical operations on these sets, history of number systems, and computer applications for the educational environment are studied.
 This course does not fulfill the math requirement.
-Prerequisite: MAT 101 or permission of instructor.
 3 credits.

 MAT 203 - Geometry (3)